Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 What is couch lock?

 You know couch lock if you’ve seen or experienced it.
 If you’ve ever enjoyed some cannabis and were suddenly hit with a heavy body high that left you convinced that you’d never leave your seat, then you’ve experienced couch lock.
-For many people, this experience makes your extremities feel way heavier than normal, and you may feel lethargic as well.
-While it may be enjoyable, it can often mean the premature end to your day or evening.
+For many people, this experience makes their extremities feel way heavier than normal, and they may feel lethargic as well.
+While it may be enjoyable, it can often make for a premature end to your day or evening.

-Since this type of extremely relaxing high is something that consumers will either want to actively avoid or want to experience for themselves, it’s something that you as a cultivator will want to keep in mind.
+Since this type of extremely relaxing high is something that consumers will actively want to either avoid or experience, it’s something that you, as a cultivator, will want to keep in mind.
 And while many will swear that indica cultivars high in delta-9 Tetrahydrocannabinol (THC) are to blame for couch lock, there is no conclusive scientific evidence to suggest that to be the case, nor is there any evidence that sativa cultivars are less likely to cause it.
 Yet if you’re searching for the culprit behind couch lock, you’ll need an analytical lab.

 Why does couch lock occur?

 To solely put the blame on indica cultivars versus sativa cultivars would be missing a major point.
-Cannabis is a particularly complex plant and it owes a lot of that complexity to the myriad of active compounds that provide the desired psychoactive and physical effects.
-The phytocannabinoids, terpenes, and other compounds that exist within cannabis can affect people in different ways, and that distinction is way more important than simply labeling a cultivar an indica, sativa, or hybrid between the two
+Cannabis is a particularly complex plant, and it owes a lot of that complexity to the myriad of active compounds that provide the desired psychoactive and physical effects.
+The phytocannabinoids, terpenes, and other compounds that exist within cannabis can affect people in different ways, and that distinction is way more important than simply labeling a cultivar an indica, sativa, or a hybrid of the two.

 THC degradation and couch lock

 As cannabis gets older or is improperly stored, it does more than lose its aroma and taste.
-Over time, the main psychoactive compound called tetrahydrocannabinol (THC) breaks down.
+Over time, the main psychoactive compound, called tetrahydrocannabinol (THC), breaks down.
 In truth, THC’s degradation begins the moment the cannabis flower is removed from the main plant.
 As it dries, cures, and is shipped to dispensaries, the THC content in cannabis continues to break down over time.
-THC degradation is further influence by improper storage conditions, too high moisture content that can fuel cannabis-destroying contaminant growth, and too low moisture content that makes for a brittle and less potent product.
+THC degradation is further influenced by improper storage conditions, overly high moisture content that can fuel cannabis-destroying contaminant growth, and overly low moisture content that makes for a brittle and less potent product.

 Most commonly known for its relaxation-inducing properties, CBN is theorized to be the actual cause of couch lock.
 Therefore, it should come as no surprise to anyone that researchers have been looking into CBN as a potential sleep aid.

 While THC degradation is an inevitability, that doesn’t mean that it has to happen quickly.
-By properly controlling the temperature, humidity, air, and light levels while storing your cannabis, you can at least slow down the degradation of your THC so you can enjoy it for a longer period.
+By properly controlling the temperature, humidity, air, and light levels while drying and curing cannabis, you can drastically slow the degradation of your plants’ THC so that consumers can enjoy your THC for a longer period.
+In doing so, you minimize your plants’ CBN content, likely reducing the chances that your consumers experience couch lock.

 How Cryo Cure beats couch lock

-There are few factors that influence flower freshness.
+Several interrelated factors influence flower freshness.
 Time is one of the biggest obstacles: The longer the time between harvest and sale, the more likely it is that THC degrades.
-But that doesn’t mean corners can be cut during processing; drying and curing are essential for controlling flower moisture content and subsequentially stabilizing THC content.
+But that doesn’t mean corners can be cut during processing; drying and curing are essential for controlling flower moisture content and stabilizing THC content.

 This is where Cryo Cured flower reigns supreme.
-Our patent-pending process applies the right temperature, time, and pressure to each harvest so the resulting flower’s THC levels are less likely to degrade into CBN.
+Our patented process applies the right temperature, time, and pressure to each harvest so that the resulting flower’s THC levels are less likely to degrade into CBN.

-Not only does that result in a much shorter drying and curing process – one that’s as short as 12 hours – but it means that the moisture content clocks in at precise, correct levels to ensure freshness and potency.
-It’s a win-win on all counts: For cultivators, a more potent product reaches market in days instead of weeks; for consumers, that’s a flower rich in stabilized THC content that has yet to degrade into couch lock-inducing CBN.
+Not only does this result in a much shorter drying and curing process – one that’s just two to 10 hours – but it means that the moisture content clocks in at precise, correct levels to ensure freshness and potency.
+It’s a win-win on all counts: For cultivators, a more potent product reaches market in days instead of weeks, and for consumers, the flower’s THC content has yet to degrade into couch lock-inducing CBN.
 The result is a more euphoric and energizing cannabis experience.

 Cryo Cure can curb the couch